vrified-stupd/AHSh/README.md

 Go to the end of the file and type:

 ```
-cd path/to/ahsh/elf
+./path/to/ahsh/elf
 ```

-Make sure to change "path/to/ahsh/elf" to the path of the elf file.
+Make sure to change "path/to/ahsh/elf" to the path of the elf file (common sense lol).

 ###